 I took weeks debating about migrating because of how stressed I was about moving.
 I had a phone call with Jessica at Flywheel first to discuss the specifics of how it worked.
 I felt more comfortable after getting my questions answered.

 When I was ready to move, I filled out their migration form.
-They said it could take a couple weeks because my site was so large.
+They said it could take a couple of weeks because my site was so large.
 In the end, from start to finish, it was only 3 days.

 I had a quick call with Kelsey, my account manager, right before I moved.
 She explained the process to me in detail and told me she’d be there for me through the whole thing.
-I needed some hand holding and was grateful!
+I needed some hands holding and was grateful!

 On Monday, I filled out the migration form.

-Tuesday morning, I got an email that they had migrated my site over.
+Tuesday morning, I got an email that they had migrated over my site.
 They gave me a login to a test site so I could view how my site would be on their servers and make sure it was set up correctly.
 I loved the fact that I didn’t have to go into my computer and edit settings to see the site like on previous hosts.
 I could easily view my site, including my WordPress dashboard, on my computer and phone.
 All looked good!

 On Wednesday, I was ready to move the DNS and get the SSL set up.
 Once I changed the DNS, I went down for 49 minutes.
 To be honest, I was a mess during the downtime because I thought something wasn’t done correctly.
 I always worry and went to the worst case scenario.
 Thankfully, it didn’t last long and I was good to go!
 WP Site Care helped me set up the DNS and do the SSL too.
 I’ve been with them for 4 years and they rock.